 - Carbon credits for reduction of methane releases or special renewable energy tariffs.

-Clarke Energy has installed and commissioned over 550MW of landfill gas generation equipment globally and is one of the leading players in its field.
-Globally Jenbacher units are applied in over 1,400 landfill gas systems with a total output of approximately 1,400MW.
+Clarke Energy has installed and commissioned approximately 1GW of landfill gas generation equipment globally and is one of the leading players in its field.
 The Clarke Energy and Jenbacher product teams offer an unparalleled breadth of expertise, references and solutions.
-These plants generate about 11 million MWh of electricity annually, enough to supply more than 2.7million EU homes.
+These plants generate about 11 million MWh of electricity annually, enough to supply more than 2.7million European homes.
 In addition, by capturing landfill gas instead of emitting it directly into atmosphere and using if for power generation in place of fossil fuels, these engines can reduce greenhouse gas emissions by about 40 million tonnes CO2 equivalent each year.
 The amount of greenhouse gas emission savings equals the annual emissions related to nearly 22 million EU passenger cars.